 - Tomboyish Ponytail: Wearing a ponytail not intended for elegance indicates a Tomboy or The Lad-ette.

-- Delinquent Hair: Unnatural hair color or styles used in a more realistic setting to denote a delinquent, antisocial, or rebellious individual.
+- Delinquent Hair: Unnatural hair color or styles used in a more realistic setting to denote a delinquent or punk.

 - Good Hair, Evil Hair: When this supertrope is used specifically to distinguish heroes and villains.